 Winstanley founded his commune of Diggers at St George’s Hill, Surrey.
 The film portrays with heart-breaking accuracy the tremendous poverty of the people belonging to the commune.
 Who also faced increasing violence at the hands of both New Model Army soldiers and the local population.

 The commune was to last only two years.
-Within in that two years other communities began to spring up but these were eventually dissolved.
+Within in that two years, other communities began to spring up, but these were eventually dissolved.
 In many ways this was a movement way ahead of its time.

-The film has mixed reviews which is a little harsh as Brownlow admits “No artist is ever satisfied.
-We did the best we could at the time. ”I wanted to be a professional director, making films with a social context here or in Hollywood, If I hadn’t made those first two features outside the industry, and taken a more normal route, I might have achieved that ambition.
+The film has mixed reviews which are a little harsh as Brownlow admits “No artist is ever satisfied.
+We did the best we could at the time. ”I wanted to be a professional director, making films with a social context here or in Hollywood, If I hadn’t made those first two features outside the industry, and taken a more regular route, I might have achieved that ambition.
 Money is essential in making films.
 If you get enough of it, it gives you time to make them properly – and time ensures quality.
 That’s why cheap pictures are usually so awful and why Hollywood spends hundreds of millions to achieve the standards of epics like Titanic.”

 Winstanley is a superb film.
 See it if you can.
 More could have done to explore the ideological differences that occurred during the war.
 Perhaps in this one case more money would have helped.
 Having said that Winstanley is still a little gem.